Juniper/py-junos-eznc/README.md

 ````

-# QUICK INTRO TO JUNOS XML API
+## QUICK INTRO TO JUNOS XML API

-To determine an XML API command, you use the `| display xml rpc` mechanism, as illustrated:
+It is very easy to determine an XML API command.
+On a Junos CLI you use the `| display xml rpc` mechanism, as illustrated:
 ````
 jeremy@jnpr-dc-fw> show chassis hardware | display xml rpc
 <rpc-reply xmlns:junos="http://xml.juniper.net/junos/12.1X44/junos">